Arca Noë

-Arca Noë (“Noah’s Ark”) was a book published in 1675 by the Jesuit scholar Athanasius Kircher.
-It was a study of the biblical story of Noah’s Ark, published by the cartographer and bookseller Johannes van Waesbergen in Amsterdam.
+Arca Noë ("Noah's Ark") is a book published in 1675 by the Jesuit scholar Athanasius Kircher.
+It is a study of the biblical story of Noah's Ark, published by the cartographer and bookseller Johannes van Waesbergen in Amsterdam.
 Kircher's aim in Arca Noë was to reconcile recent discoveries in nature and geography with the text of the Bible.
 This demonstration of the underlying unity and truth between revelation and science was a fundamental task of Catholic scholarship at the time.
-Together with its sister volume Turris Babel (“The Tower of Babel”), Arca Noë presented a complete intellectual project to demonstrate how contemporary science supported the account of the Book of Genesis.
+Together with its sister volume Turris Babel ("The Tower of Babel"), Arca Noë presented a complete intellectual project to demonstrate how contemporary science supported the account of the Book of Genesis.

 Structure

-The work was divided into three volumes: the first, De rebus quae ante Diluvium, dealt with the story of Noah before the Flood, the building of the Ark, the choice of animals to go on board and how they were accommodated.
-The second, De iis, quae ipso Diluvio e jusque duratione, concerned the Flood itself and how the Ark was managed while the flood lasted, as well as providing a mystical and allegorical explanation of its meaning, as a vessel carrying the human soul.
-The third volume, De iis, quae post Diluvium à Noëmo gesta sunt, discussed the deeds of Noah after the Flood, compared the lands of the world as they had been before it and after, and explained how both people and animals dispersed over the globe.
+The work is divided into three volumes: the first, De rebus quae ante Diluvium, dealt with the story of Noah before the Genesis flood narrative, the building of the Ark, the choice of animals to go on board and how they were accommodated.
+The second, De iis, quae ipso Diluvio e jusque duratione, concerned the flood itself and how the Ark was managed while the flood lasted, as well as providing a mystical and allegorical explanation of its meaning, as a vessel carrying the human soul.
+The third volume, De iis, quae post Diluvium a Noëmo gesta sunt, discussed the deeds of Noah after the flood, compared the lands of the world as they had been before it and after, and explained how both people and animals dispersed over the globe.